 Dependent Variable

 Scores on a state's standards-based English language arts (ELA) assessment were examined.
 This ELA assessment incorporated content standards in reading and writing.
 Reading standards: (a) Word Analysis, Fluency, and Systematic Vocabulary Development; (b) Reading Comprehension; and (c) Literary Response and Analysis.
-Writing standards: (a) Written and Oral English Language Conventions; (b) Writing Strategies, both of which contain only multiple choice items; and (c) Writing Applications, which contains one essay item.
+Writing standards: (a) Written and Oral English Language Conventions; (b) Writing Strategies, both of which contained only multiple choice items; and (c) Writing Applications, which contained one essay item.
 The 75 items analyzed included 42 reading-related items and 33 writing-related items.

 Findings